DOGE-network/cali_doge/README.md

 **All the codes explained**

 **1. Organization/Business Unit Code (4 digits)**
 - **Definition:** Identifies a state department, agency, or entity.
 The terms “organizational code,” “organization code,” and “business unit code” all refer to the same four-digit identifier used to represent a department or entity in the California state budget and fiscal systems.
-Used for budgeting, accounting, and fiscal reporting across all state agencies.
+Used for budgeting, accounting, and fiscal reporting across all state agencies. **General rule for if budget organization code and name is a department.
+It must have headcount to be a department otherwise it is simply a finance placeholder.**
 - **Example:** `0280` = Commission on Judicial Performance.
 - **Source:**
   - Defined in the **Uniform Codes Manual** https://www.dgs.ca.gov/Resources/SAM/TOC/7100/7131  ,  https://dof.ca.gov/wp-content/uploads/sites/352/Accounting/Policies_and_Procedures/Uniform_Codes_Manual/18fndsrc.pdf